Home

 Social Work, and I earned a Certificate in Psychoanalysis from The New York Freudian Society Psychoanalytic Training Institute.
 This training has provided the foundation for my work as a psychotherapist, teaching me how our minds work, how we manage our feelings, the centrality of relationships to our well-being and sense of self, and how to use the therapeutic relationship to help others heal.

-I have been in private practice for over twenty years.
-I have worked in a number of mental health and addiction treatment settings, including the Department of Psychiatry at Cedars-Sinai Medical Center, and served as Program Director of the Sexual Recovery Institute for the treatment of sexual addictions.
+I have been in private practice for over 20 years, and have worked in a number of mental health treatment settings, including the Department of Psychiatry at Cedars-Sinai Medical Center.

 Continue reading “About Monica”